evanthegrayt/cdc/README.md

 ### Why the name "cdc"?
 I wanted something fast to type that wasn't already a command or builtin.
-You already type `cd` a million times a day, and your finger is already on the
+You already type `cd` a million times a day, and you don't even have to move your finger to hit the <kbd>c</kbd> key again.
-<kbd>c</kbd> key.
 You can't get much faster.

 ## Installation
 ### oh-my-zsh